Anger Management (film): Plot

-In Brooklyn in 1978, Dave Buznik is about to experience his first kiss, but is humiliated by local bully Arnie Shankman who suddenly pulls down his pants and underwear.

-Twenty-five years later, Dave works as a secretary for a mean-spirited boss named Frank.
-Dave's bullying trauma causes him to avoid displaying affection such as kissing his girlfriend Linda in public.
-His problems are exacerbated by his arrogant co-worker, Andrew, who is close friends with Linda and desires to rekindle their romantic relationship.
+In 1978 Brooklyn, Dave Buznik is humiliated when local bully Arnie Shankman interrupts his first kiss by pantsing him.
+Twenty-five years later, the mild-mannered Dave works as a secretary for a mean-spirited boss named Frank while dating Linda.
+His lingering trauma leaves him unable to show affection publicly, a problem exacerbated by his arrogant co-worker Andrew, who is close to Linda and hopes to rekindle their past romance.